mentos1386/cv/index.md

     <i>Ljubljana, Slovenia</i>
 </h4>

-Worked on variaty of projects from game APIs, realtime chat and advertisement platform that had to handle millions of requests per day.
+Worked on variety of projects from game APIs, realtime chat and advertisement platform that had to handle millions of requests per day.

 ## Projects and Contributions
 ---